-David won the Broadcast and RTS Awards for best documentary in 2017 for Interview with a Murderer.
+David became a National Teaching Fellow in 2012 and won the Broadcast and RTS Awards for best documentary in 2017 for Interview with a Murderer, which was shown on Channel 4.

 David completed his PhD at Selwyn College Cambridge in 1983, and immediately joined HM Prison Service as Assistant Governor at HMP Wormwood Scrubs.
-He worked as a Prison Governor at a variety of establishments, including HMYOIs Huntercombe and Finnamore Wood – where at the age of 29 he was the youngest governing Governor in the country – and at HMPs Grendon and Woodhill.
+He worked as a Prison Governor at a variety of establishments, including HMYOIs Huntercombe and Finnamore Wood and at HMPs Grendon and Woodhill.
 At HMP Grendon he ran the sex offender treatment programme, and at HMP Woodhill he designed and managed the two specialist units for the 12 most disruptive prisoners in the penal system.
 This experience brought him into contact with some of the most notorious criminals in the country.

 David has advised on live police investigations related to a linked series of murders and has provided training to new Senior Investigating Officers who will take charge of murder inquiries.